jameshume/jehtech/src/html/arm.md

   * This does `launchAttachInit()` amd then `processLaunchAttachRequest()`, witch `attach=false`.
   * `processLaunchAttachRequest()`:
     * The session is started: this refers to starting GDB client and the server and starting a debug "session".
-    * Symbols are loaded asynchonously
+    * Symbols are loaded asynchronously
-    * GDB is started asynchonously
+    * GDB is started asynchronously
     * TCP ports acquired then
       * Creates GDB Server and once it is started
         * Waits for GDB client to have finished launching